 To open the latest execution log, click Show Log.
 When you click the name of a test case/test suite, the edit page opens.

-There are two roles in ATS, which are assigned to the user by the system itself.
+There are two roles in ATS, which are at first assigned to the user by the system itself but can be changed manually later.
 These are described below.

 The Tester role is assigned to a user when they have at least one Team Server project licensed in ATS.
 A tester has access to all the data and actions that are neccessary for writing and executing tests in ATS.

 The App Admin role is assigned to a user when they have the app settings permission of the Team Server project in the Developer Portal.
 The app settings permission is by default part of the SCRUM Master role in the Developer Portal.
 An App Admin also has access to the app settings page described in the next section.

 Settings is the central point for configuring ATS.
 You can set the Mendix API Key, add your deployments, and add your Selenium hubs.
 You can also find an overview of all the testers and administrators of your app.

 Only App Admins can access the settings.
 Testers can only use the available deployments and Selenium hubs.

 Under Environments, you add the different environment URLs that you use for the current app.
 The user selects one of these to use in their test case.
 ATS executes the test case/test suite against that environment.